Castleford–Garforth line

 The Castleford–Garforth line was a single-track railway line in West Yorkshire, England, connecting Castleford with Garforth east of Leeds.
 The route was developed to allow coal to be transported from the area, though a passenger service was operated between 1878 and 1951.
-Initially promoted by Leeds, Castleford and Pontefract Junction Railway, it was taken over by the North Eastern Railway before the line was completed.
+Initially promoted by Leeds, Castleford and Pontefract Junction Railway, it was taken over by the North Eastern Railway (NER) before the line was completed.